Ideas for Military Care Packages

 One military wife preferred creative, themed care packages.
 Check out seven great ideas she put together.

-- Check out this football-field-themed box made for a Tennessee fan.
-The sender included a cheer pom in the packaging, along with a Sports Illustrated magazine.
+- Make a football-field-themed box for a fan of a particular team.
+You can include a cheer pom in the packaging, along with a Sports Illustrated magazine.
 You could also add a team schedule, photos of team members, or collectible sports cards.

 - Movie themes are easy to put together.
 A few DVDs and a favorite soft drink coupled up with snack bar items like microwave popcorn and candy bars will do the trick.
 You can use printed movie ads, old film canister images, or photos of movie popcorn to adorn the box.